 Participants in the Smithsonian Latino Center's 2013 Young Ambassadors program with artist Kofi Dennis.
 (Photo by Michael Barnes / Smithsonian Institution)

 Addthis Share Tools

-The Smithsonian Latino Center is now accepting applications for the 2013 Young Ambassadors Program, June 23 through Aug.
-2. The application deadline is April 12, before 5 p.m.
+The Smithsonian Latino Center is now accepting applications for the 2014 Young Ambassadors Program June 22 through Aug.
+1. The application deadline is April 7, before 5 p.m.
 EDT.
-The Young Ambassadors Program is a national, interdisciplinary leadership development program for graduating high school seniors.
-It aims to foster pride in Latino culture and promote higher education while exposing students to the arts, sciences and humanities via the Smithsonian and its resources.
+The Young Ambassadors Program is a national program for graduating high school seniors aimed at fostering the next generation of Latino leaders in the arts, sciences and humanities via the Smithsonian and its resources.

 The Smithsonian Latino Center is the division of the Smithsonian Institution that ensures that Latino contributions to art, science and the humanities are highlighted, understood and advanced through the development and support of public programs, scholarly research, museum collections and educational opportunities at the Smithsonian Institution and its affiliated organizations across the U.S. and internationally.
 For information on how to apply, visit www.latino.si.edu/education.

 # # #